The mountains of the Isle of Skye are some of the most impressive and dramatic in the UK.

 Further north along the Trotternish Ridge than The Storr, Beinn Edra is a peak with grassy slopes on one side, and plunging crags on the other, in other words a classic Trotternish hill.
 We begin in the Fairy Glen near Uig and head up easy tracks to the ridge, where we reach the summit and continue for some time along the ridge before finding a different way back to Uig.
 This landscape is different to what we’ve seen before, where rolling hills more similar to parts of the Pennines contract strongly with the dark Cuillin further south.

-For this trip we will be staying in a guest house near Broadford, offering easy access to some of Skye’s greatest walks.
+For this trip we will be staying in a guest house in Portree, offering easy access to some of Skye’s greatest walks.
 Rooms are offered on a same sex shared basis unless you book a private or twin or double.
-There are also a limited number of single rooms.

 Food on your walking holiday:

-Breakfasts and Packed lunches are provided as part of this trip, the guest houses offers a great breakfast selection from a light continental through to a traditional Scottish Cooked Breakfast.
+Breakfasts are provided as part of this trip, the guest houses offers a great breakfast selection from a light continental through to a traditional Scottish Cooked Breakfast.
 Perfect for setting you up for the days adventures.

-Evening meals are not included.
-Each night we will head out into the local area to sample some of the great local seafood and local dishes.
-The guest house does have a microwave available if you wish to relax in the guest house with you book and not head out each night.
+Evening meals and packed lunches are not included.
+There is a co-op for lunches and each night we will head out into the local area to sample some of the great local seafood and local dishes.

 What our members have to say...